One of the highlights of my Onam Sadya is this absolutely delicious Vada Kootu curry…

 - Salt- to taste

-- Soak the urad dal in water overnight.
+- Soak the urad dal in water overnight or atleast for 4 hours.

 - Drain the water and grind the soaked urad dal in a blender to a thick smooth paste.